sheerlox/auto_grader/README.md

 ## Objectives

-This program should be able to run a test suite for many (potentially hundreds) of student submissions.
+This program must be able to run a test suite for many (potentially hundreds) of student submissions.

 Submissions might be simple Git projects, Java projects with JUnit tests to